 While on campus all events related to Design Discovery will take place in Pence Hall and the Funkhouser Building, in the heart of the University of Kentucky's central campus.
 Off campus events will take place in and around Lexington, including regional cities.

-Upon acceptance into the program, you will be required to pay a tuition fee (unless you have been awarded a scholarship) that will cover all program costs including tuition, housing, food, and tours.
+Upon acceptance into the program, you will be required to pay a deposit of $100 to secure your place in the program (unless you have been awarded a scholarship) The remainder of the tuition fee ($1100) must be paid by the above date.
+The tuition will cover all program costs including materials, housing, all breakfasts and lunches, and tours.
 Upon receipt of the tuition fee you will be mailed a packet with additional details about the program, and release forms.

-Tuition fees can be made by certified check or money order made payable to the University of Kentucky (please be sure that the participant's name is written on the check), or you can pay online at the link above.
+Tuition fees can be made by certified check or money order made payable to the University of Kentucky (please be sure that the participant's name is written on the check), or you can pay online.

 Scholarships are available to participants based on a combination of factors including academic merit, creative accomplishment, financial need, and diversity of background.